chrisgalea06/HAR-using-smartphones/README.md

 The below code shows the preprocessing of raw **accelerometer** and **gyroscope** data and implementation of Machine Learning (ML) Models in order to detect and recognise human activity (**Walking, Jogging, Sitting, Laying, Falling and Walking Up/Down Stairs**)

-- `preprocessing.ipynb` contains the code that handles the preprocessing of the data
-- `models.ipynb` contains the implementation of the code using the[ dataset](https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones " dataset") used in [*Anguita et. al 2013*](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2013-84.pdf "*Anguita et. al 2013*")
+- `GAPT - Implementing Models on Kaggle Dataset.ipynb` contains the implementation of the code using the[ dataset](https://www.kaggle.com/uciml/human-activity-recognition-with-smartphones " dataset") used in [*Anguita et. al 2013*](https://www.elen.ucl.ac.be/Proceedings/esann/esannpdf/es2013-84.pdf "*Anguita et. al 2013*")
+- `GAPT - PreProcessing.ipynb` contains the code that handles the preprocessing of the data we collected
+- `GAPT - Implementing Models on out Data.ipynb` contains the implementation of the code on the data we collected

 - `Kaggle Dataset` is a folder that contains the data collected by Anguita et. al
 - - `train.csv` contains the preprocessed train data
 - - `test.csv` contains the preprocessed test data

 - `Data Collection` is a folder that contains the data we collected.
 It contains three folders:
  - - `Data Collection\Walking and Sitting`
  - -  `Data Collection\Jogging and Falling`
  - - `Data Collection\Laying and Walking Up/Down Stairs`

+- `Processed Dataset` is a folder that contains the data we collected, preprocessed and split 80% train data, 20% test data
+- - `train.csv` contains the preprocessed train data
+- - `test.csv` contains the preprocessed test data

 ## Data Collection
 Each record log contains 3 files.